Real algebraic curves of bidegree (5,5) on the quadric ellipsoid: Restrictions

 \item If $A$ is a $(M-1)$-curve, then

 \item If $A$ is a $(M-2)$-curve and

 then $A$ is of type I.\\ \item If $A$ is of type I, then

-\end{itemize} \end{thm} Given a real algebraic non-singular curve $A$ of type I on $X$, the two halves of $\mathbb{C}A\setminus \mathbb{R}A$ induce two opposite orientations on $\mathbb{R}A$ called \textit{complex orientations} of the curve.
-Fix any of these two complex orientations on $\mathbb{R}A$.
+\end{enumerate} \end{thm} Let $A$ be a non-singular real algebraic curve of type I on $X$.
+Fix a complex orientation on $\mathbb{R}A$.
 Since any pair of ovals of $\mathbb{R}A$ bounds an annulus in $\mathbb{R}X$, we distinguish two types of pairs: denote by $\Pi_-$ (respectively $\Pi_+$) the number of pairs of ovals realizing the same (resp. different) first homology class of the corresponding annulus.
-As an application of the generalizations of Rokhlin’s formula of complex orientations, V. I. Zvonilov in~\cite{Zvon83} gave a complex orientation formula for type I real algebraic non-singular curves on $X$.
+As an application of the generalizations of Rokhlin’s formula of complex orientations, Zvonilov in \cite{Zvon83} gave a complex orientation formula for type I non-singular real algebraic curves on $X$.
 This formula depends on the choice of an auxiliary point in $\mathbb{R}X\setminus \mathbb{R}A$.
-Afterwards, S. Y. Orekvov in~\cite{Orev07} reformulated it with no dependence on the choice of an auxiliary point. \begin{prop}~\cite{Zvon83},~\cite[Proposition 1.2]{Orev07} Let $A$ be a real algebraic type I curve of bidegree $(d,d)$ on $X$.
-Denoting by $l$ the number of connected components of $\mathbb{R}A$, one has the following complex orientations formula:
+Afterwards, Orekvov in \cite{Orev207} reformulated it with no dependence on the choice of an auxiliary point. \begin{prop} \cite{Zvon83}, \cite[Proposition 1.2]{Orev207} Let $A$ be a non-singular real algebraic type I curve of bidegree $(d,d)$ on $X$.
+Denoting by $l$ the number of connected components of $\mathbb{R}A$, one has the following complex orientation formula: